 In July 2013, Nicola acted as Counsel to the People’s Commission of Inquiry into the Secretary of State’s closure of the emergency and maternity services at Lewisham Hospital, London.
 This was organised by the ‘Save Lewisham Hospital’ Campaign working together with Tooks Chambers.

-Whilst at Tooks Chambers and at Garden Court, Nicola is a regular contributor to Legal Action both on the immigration update series as part of the immigration team and on the Equality Act 2010 and discrimination law update articles by the discrimination team.
+Whilst at Tooks Chambers and also at Garden Court, Nicola is a regular contributor to Legal Action both on the immigration law update series as part of the immigration team and on discrimination law.

 In 2012 Nicola published an article on the devastating impact of Chris Grayling’s proposed cuts to legal aid on the most vulnerable in our society for Left Foot Forward.

 Seminars and Training

-Nicola is a regular guest speaker on equality and discrimination at the Academy of European Law (ERA) in Trier, Germany, which is funded by the European Commission to provide judicial and legal training to practitioners in Member States.
-She has provided training and run workshops on EU equality and discrimination law for academics, practitioners and the judiciary in Barcelona, Warsaw and Budapest.
+Nicola is a regular guest speaker on EU Equality and Anti-discrimination law at the Academy of European Law (ERA) in Trier, Germany, which is funded by the European Commission to provide judicial and legal training to practitioners in Member States.
+Over the past years she has provided training and run workshops on EU equality and discrimination law for academics, practitioners and the judiciary in Trier, Barcelona, Warsaw and Budapest.
 Most recently she spoke on race discrimination at the Discrimination Law Association’s AGM in November 2017.

-Nicola also regularly gives seminars and provides in-house training for solicitors, law centres, NGOs and educational establishments on immigration and asylum, including to lawyers working in Calais and Budapest with refugees.
+Nicola also regularly gives seminars and provides in-house training for solicitors, law centres, NGOs, and educational establishments on immigration and asylum, including to lawyers working in Calais, Dunkirk and Budapest with refugees.